SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Background

-\textbf{Test-time adaptive merging.} Another line of methods adapts to the target distribution by optimizing merging coefficients or adapters with unlabeled test data.
+\textbf{Test-time adaptive merging.} Another line of methods adapts to the target distribution by optimizing parameters using unlabeled test data.
 Since ground-truth labels are unavailable, these methods rely on proxy objectives such as minimizing prediction entropy~\citep{Adamerging_2024_ICLR,WeMoE_2024_ICML}.
 However, entropy-based optimization is limited to classification and does not easily extend to tasks like semantic textual similarity or dense per-pixel prediction.
 Post-hoc calibration offers an alternative that avoids this issue.
 It adjusts the feature representations of a merged model using additional adapters, rather than learning the merging coefficients directly~\citep{Surgery_2024_ICML, ProbSurgery_ICML2025}.
-A milestone work in this line of methods is \textit{AdaMerging}~\citep{Adamerging_2024_ICLR}.
-It improves \textit{Task Arithmetic} by constructing a merged model \( f(x; \Theta_{\text{MTL}}) \) through learning merging coefficients, denoted by \( \Lambda = \{\lambda_k^l\}_{k,l} \), in a task- and layer-wise manner.
-The merged weights are defined as \( \theta_{\text{MTL}}^l = \theta_{\text{pre}}^l + \sum_{k=1}^K \lambda_k^l \cdot \tau_k^l \).
-The coefficients \( \Lambda \) are learned by optimizing the following objective function: $\underset{\Lambda}{\min} \sum_{k=1}^K \mathbb{E}_{x \in \mathcal{X}^{te}_k} \left[ \mathcal{L}_k \left(f(x; {\Theta}_{\text{MTL}}) \right) \right]$.
-Note that ground-truth test labels are not used; it learns coefficients via entropy minimization loss $\mathcal{L}_k$.

-Our method builds upon test-time merging approaches.
-Although these methods may not explicitly account for interference, they are more adaptable to unseen data.
-Below, we will begin with our motivation for this design choice and describe the directions we aim to achieve moving forward.